 Welcome to the Catford And Bromley United Synagogue

 At our core is a beautiful synagogue where Shabbat services are conducted, and festivals are celebrated.
-The congregation is led by our enthusiastic minister and chazan, Minister David Rome.
-He creates a warm environment in which we can enrich our Jewish lives.
+We aim to create a warm environment in which we can enrich our Jewish lives.

 Our inclusive and friendly community is one of our biggest strengths.
 A warm welcome is always guaranteed, whatever the occasion.
 Happy events are celebrated and shared in the community, and support is never far away during difficult times.
 Our synagogue is home to a diverse range of lively social groups, in which there are plenty of opportunities to get involved.
 An active and well-resourced Maccabi youth club is based on-site, providing after school activities and camps during school holidays.
 Our Young People’s Group meets regularly, and our Friendship Club for senior members holds a lunch every week.